cybergis/CyberGIS-Vis/README.md

 ## Funding

-The CyberGIS-Vis project is supported by the CyberGIS Center for Advanced Digital and Spatial Studies at the University of Illinois at Urbana-Champaign.
+The CyberGIS-Vis project is supported by Department of Geography and Environmental Studies at Texas State University and CyberGIS Center for Advanced Digital and Spatial Studies at the University of Illinois at Urbana-Champaign.